danielle8farias/Graph-Algorithms/README.md

 # grafos

-Graph codes for finding minimum spanning tree (Prim and Kruskal) and shortest path (Bellman-Ford and Dijkstra).
+Graph algorithms for finding minimum spanning tree (Prim and Kruskal) and shortest path (Bellman-Ford and Dijkstra).